What is ringworm?

 Yes, there are.
 In cats, there are three most common types of dermatophytes which may cause ringworm:

-- Trichophyton mentagrophytes: This species infects dogs and cats when they are exposed to rodents or the borrows they live in.
+- Trichophyton mentagrophytes: This species infects dogs and cats when they are exposed to rodents or their burrows.

 Are certain cats more susceptible than others?